pvdk84/cucumber/README.md

 I've included three different kinds of test.
 - Unit-like test of a calculator.
 - Screen test for Wikipedia, with Selenium.
-- API test for ..., with Rest-Assured (work in progress).
+- API test for Google Books, with Rest-Assured.

 I've also made a RunTest class, which acts as a JUnit TestRunner.